 JUDGE JOHN WILLIAMS:

 Expanded the nationally recognized Kids in School Rule! program to all 63 Cincinnati Public Schools and Children’s Home of Cincinnati.
+81.5% of the participants served were children of color.

 This program prioritizes school success for students in foster care.
 Over the past 8 years, KISR! has averaged a 95% graduation rate for eligible seniors.
 Nationwide graduation rates range from 40 - 60%.

 Partnered with Legal Aid and the Cincinnati Bar Foundation to open the Custody and Companionship Clinic.
+68% of those served involved families of color.

 Since September 2017, the Clinic has provided free legal services to over 1,690 low-income individuals seeking a safe and permanent home for their children or family member.